Disney Studios Australia: Site history

-Backlot Theme Park
+Backlot theme park

 Fox Studios Backlot was purportedly based on Universal Studios Hollywood, Universal Studios Florida, and Disney's Hollywood Studios.
 The $261 million park opened on 7 November 1999.
 An adjacent precinct provides restaurants and cafes, a retail complex, parklands, entertainment venues, and sporting facilities.
 The adjacent precinct was previously known as simply 'Fox Studios Entertainment Precinct'.
 The backlot closed down in 2001 and the entrance remains at Fox Studios Australia.

 Ownership

 Fox Studios Australia logo before Disney renamed the studio in 2022.

 Disney Studios Australia is owned by the media conglomerate The Walt Disney Company, under the terms of a 99-year lease from the New South Wales State Government.

 The decision by the Carr Government in 1995 to allow News Corporation, predecessor of 21st Century Fox, to take over the site was controversial and attracted criticism from sections of the media such as The Sydney Morning Herald and independent MP Clover Moore.
 It was alleged that a secret deal took place between the NSW Government and the largest shareholder and Chairman/CEO of News Corporation, Rupert Murdoch, involving the donation of $25 million in taxpayers' money for the new site.

 On 20 March 2019, The Walt Disney Company completed its acquisition of 21st Century Fox, and now owns the studio, as well as 20th Century Studios and other related film units.
 On 10 October 2022, the studio dropped the "Fox" branding and was officially renamed Disney Studios Australia.
-The purchase was initiated under CEO Robert Iger’s leadership by APAC VP Luke Kang, AVP John Gelke, APAC Group Evecitive Gerard Devan and GM Carl Anthony.